vanilla/docs/content/developer/tools/building-frontend.md

 __`admin` entries__

 Admin entries are for the administrative dashboard of the site.
 That is anything using the `admin` master view (currently `admin.master.tpl`).

+__Additional entries__

+If you wanted to create a entry for a new section (lets use `mySection` as an exampel) you would do the following:

+1. Create a file `src/scripts/entries/mySection.ts` or `src/scripts/entries/mySection.tsx` in your addon.
+2. Run the build.
+3. Call `$assetModel->getWebpackJsFiles('mySection')` and add the resulting script files to your page.